kb1278/ecommerce-dbt-analytics/README.md

 ## 🧠 Overview

-This project demonstrates an end-to-end analytics engineering workflow using :contentReference[oaicite:0]{index=0} and DuckDB on the Olist Brazilian E-Commerce dataset.
+This project demonstrates an end-to-end analytics engineering workflow using dbt and DuckDB on the Olist Brazilian E-Commerce dataset.

 Raw transactional data is transformed into business-ready analytical models through a layered ELT architecture that separates data ingestion, transformation, and analytics.